 The Lembah Spa

-The Viceroy Bali offered us a romantic two hour couples spa treatment at The Lembah Spa, so of course we accepted graciously.
+The Viceroy Bali offered us a romantic two-hour couples spa treatment at The Lembah Spa.
+For a moment, I felt like we were on a perfectly romantic Bali honeymoon.
 We arrived at the appointed time and asked to change into a little robe, those little spa panties, and small slippers.
-Eric looked a little ridiculous [photos withheld to protect the decency of this site], but took every thing in stride.
+Eric looked a little ridiculous [photos withheld to protect the decency of this site], but took everything in stride.
 We enjoyed an iced tea while overlooking the tropical forests until we were escorted to our room.

 We were spent after our massage.
 At 8:30pm, I was still not hungry for dinner, after our CasCades tasting menu the night before and the decadent breakfast that morning.
 Despite not being hungry, though, we indulged in $20 Wagyu burgers, definitely the best burger so far in Ubud, as it should have been.
 I would expect nothing less from the Viceroy Bali.